oykusahin/interview/README.md

 5. Future Work

 ## 1. Research:
-The initial step I take when starting an CV assignment is to understand the task by analyzing the dataset and research for the existing work.
+The initial step I take when starting a computer vision assignment is to understand the task by analyzing the dataset and research for the existing work.

-When I analyze the data.yaml file, I saw that there were only one class that is 'pallet'.
-The dataset was already seperated as train, test, val.
+When I analyzed the data.yaml file which came with the datasets itself, I saw that there were only one class and that was 'pallet'.
+The dataset was already seperated to train, test, valid groups.

-When I start looking for wooded pallet detection, I found a pre-trained weights for yolov8 from Roboflow web-site: https://blog.roboflow.com/logistics-object-detection-model/ .
-When I test the pretrained model I saw that it was working fine but still need some fine-tuning.
+When I start looking for wooded pallet detection, I found a pre-trained weights for YOLOv8 from Roboflow web-site: https://blog.roboflow.com/logistics-object-detection-model/ .
+When I tested the pre-trained model I saw that it was working fine but still need some fine-tuning.
 Sample results from the pre-trained model:

 <p float="left">
     <img src="/images/sample_1.png" width="400">
     <img src="/images/sample_2.png" width="400">
 </p>

-As it can be seen from the sample images, the model detected also other classes such as forklift and person.
+As it can be seen from the sample images, the model detected not only wooden pallet but also other classes such as forklift and person.

 ## 2. Fine-Tuning:
-I used the pre-trained weighs and started a short training for 50 epocs.
+I used the pre-trained weighs and started a short training for 50 epochs.
 Following shows the training results:
 ![Training metrics.](/images/results.png "This image shows the training metrics.")

 ### There were three main reasons behind training the model again:
-1.  **Having an end-to-end model for specific class:** The pre-trained model has 20 classes and wooden pallets was one of them.
-Therefore, the output may need more post-processing to obtain specific class.
-Also, the loss function may focus on other classes during backpropogating which means there is a small possibility of imroving the performance for only one class.
+1.  **Having an end-to-end model for specific class:** The pre-trained model had 20 classes and wooden pallets was one of them.
+Therefore, the output may need more post-processing to obtain that specific class.
+Also, the loss function may focused on other classes during backpropogation which means there was a small possibility of improving the performance for the pallet class.
-2. **Data augmentation**: The number of training data will be more in numbers because of adding data augmentation. ultralytics's mosaic augmentation known one of the most helpful one.
+2. **Data augmentation**: The number of training data will be more in numbers because of adding data augmentation.
+Ultralytics's mosaic augmentation known one of the most helpful one.
 So, I used it as well as the classical ones.
 3. **Fine-tuning**: The distribution of the Wood Pallet class differs significantly from the original dataset, therefore, fine-tuning was essential.

 ## 3. Performance Test: